peka01/spi-kb-content/articles/skatt-bokslut-general-exportera-all-data.en.md

 ## Here's how

-1. Go to the **Maintenance** menu.
+1. Go to the menu ****{{resource:Menu_title_Maintenance}}****.
 2. Select **Export data**.
 3. Select the years you want to export.
-You can choose a specific year or check **All years** to include everything.
+You can select a specific year or check **All years** to include everything.
 4. Click the button to start the export.
 The button will be grayed out while it is in progress.
 5. A progress bar shows how far the export has progressed, similar to in the **Report Center**.
-6. When everything is finished, you will receive a confirmation.
+6. When it is complete, you will receive a confirmation.
-7. If something unexpected happens, such as a document in the wrong format, you will receive a notification.
+7. If something unexpected happens, such as a document in the wrong format, you will receive a message.
 A message may also appear if the export partially failed but still created a file.
 8. You will receive a ZIP file with your exported data.
-It is neatly organized into year and period folders with all your documents as PDFs.

-### Good to know
+It is neatly organized into year and period folders with all your documents as PDFs.### Good to know

 To the right of the documentation field, there is a small information icon.
 Click on it to find out:
 *   What the export contains.